vanruesc/grunt-lemon/README.md

 [![npm version](https://badge.fury.io/js/grunt-lemon.svg)](https://badge.fury.io/js/grunt-lemon)
 [![Dependencies](https://david-dm.org/vanruesc/grunt-lemon.svg?branch=master)](https://david-dm.org/vanruesc/grunt-lemon)

-If you are using [rollup](https://github.com/rollup/rollup) and [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) to inline text file imports during the bundling process, you'll be faced with a problem when you decide to publish your module as a library.
+If you're using [rollup](https://github.com/rollup/rollup) and [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string)
-In order to support the [tree-shaking mechanism](https://github.com/rollup/rollup#a-next-generation-es6-module-bundler) of rollup, you'll want to expose your source files directly, but these individual files still use the text file imports.
-Therefore, the end users of your library are forced to use that inlining plugin as well during their own bundling process!
+to inline text file imports during the bundling process, you'll be faced with a problem when you decide to publish your module as a library.
+In order to make full use of rollup's [tree-shaking mechanism](https://github.com/rollup/rollup#a-next-generation-es6-module-bundler), you can't just publish your final bundle.
+It's important to expose your source files directly, but these files still use custom text file imports and cause errors for the end users of your library!

 > When life gives you lemons, squeeze the lemons and make lemonade.

-This grunt plugin fills this specific development gap by inlining text file imports in individual files __permanently__.
-In order to restore the affected files after publishing your module, you'll need to create a backup first.
-Check out the usage example below for details.
+This grunt plugin inlines text file imports in individual files __permanently__.
+It's supposed to be used before publishing a module.
+Restoring the affected files after the publishing phase requires you to create a simple backup.
+Take a look at the usage example below for details.

 ## Getting Started